nebulasio/nebdocs/docs/go-nebulas/tutorials/02-transaction.md

 **How long a new block will be minted?**

-> In Nebulas, DPoS is chosen as the temporary consensus algorithm before Proof-of-Devotion\(PoD, described in [Technical White Paper](https://nebulas.io/docs/NebulasTechnicalWhitepaper.pdf)\) is ready.
-In this consensus algorithm, each miner will mint new block one by one every 15 seconds.
+> In Nebulas PoD consensus algorithm, each miner will mint new block one by one every 15 seconds.
 >
 > In current context, we have to wait for 315\(=15\*21\) seconds to get a new block because there is only one miner among 21 miners defined in `conf/default/genesis.conf` working now.